WadeP6970/johnricco.github.io/_posts/2016-6-06-stata-dplyr.md

 For this type of person -- the marginally interested, somewhat offput Stata user -- I recommend learning dplyr.
 Its syntax is intuitive and concise enough that longtime Stata users don't think *why do I have to write all this code just to drop a variable??* So below, I've put together a list of examples that translate everyday Stata commands into dplyr.
 Of course, I recommend reading one or more of the many of dplyr tutorials out there for a complete treatment of all the things this package can do.
 But I hope this helps answer: how do I do [Stata thing] in R?

-I'll be using the flights data from the nycflights13 package.
-It looks like this:
+I'll be using the `flights` data from the nycflights13 package, and assigning it to a dataframe called "d".

+First, some stuff on filtering observations.
+This is pretty straightforward.
+Stata captures this with "`keep`/`drop` if..." logic; with dplyr the verb is `filter`.

 Stata
 ```
 keep if origin == "LGA"            #1
 drop if month == 12                #2